hakase-monoshiri/pantry-pal-2-api/README.md

 1. Update original pantry pal concept and redesign as an api to power a ReactJS front-end

-2. Utilize test driven development
+2. Utilize tersilst driven development